datacamp/courses-drivendata-water-pumps/chapter1.md

 --- type:MultipleChoiceExercise xp:50 skills:1,3 key:5ba0cacb49934cf4d62a10a7fb9287f6fef57a1e
 ## Understanding your data

 Before starting with the actual analysis, it's important to understand the structure of your data.
-Both `test` and `train` are data frames, R's way of representing a dataset.
+The variables loaded in the previous exercise, `train_labels`, `train_values`, and `test_values`, are data frames, R's way of representing a dataset.
 You can easily explore a data frame using the function `str()`. `str()` gives you information such as the data types in the data frame (e.g. `int` for integer), the number of observations, and the number of variables.
+It is a great way to get a feel for the contents of the data frame.

-The training and test set are already available in the workspace, as `train` and `test`.
-Apply `str()` to the training set.
+The 3 data frames are already loaded into your workspace.
+Apply `str()` to each variable to see its dimensions and basic composition.
 Which of the following statements is correct?

 *** =instructions
-- `train_values` has 59400 observations and 40 variables.
+- `train_labels` has 14850 observations and 40 variables.
-- `train_values` has 59400 observations and 40 variables.
+- `train_labels` has 59400 observations and 2 variables.
-- `train_values` has 59400 observations and 40 variables.
+- `train_values` has 14850 observations and 2 variables.
 - `train_values` has 59400 observations and 40 variables.

 *** =hint
-To see the structure of the `test` variable you can make use of `str(test)`.
+To see the structure of the `test_values` variable you can make use of `str(test_values)`.

 *** =pre_exercise_code
 ```{r,eval=FALSE}